-A foot/ankle sprain s an injury which a ligament around the foot/ankle gets stretched or the ligament can be partially or completely torn. view
+A foot/ankle sprain is an injury which a ligament around the foot/ankle gets stretched or the ligament can be partially or completely torn.

 The initial treatment of foot/ankle sprains will utilize non-operative treatment measures.
 The most common symptomatic treatment used for all types of soft tissue injuries has three approaches:

 - R.I.C.E. treatment,

 The acronym RICE stands for Rest, ice, compression and elevation.
 Rest is usually done for 24-48 hours, and can include the use of slings, splints or other types of immobilizers unless otherwise advised by a physician.
 Ice is used for no more than 20-30 minutes at a time, three to four times per day.
 Ice is best applied by using an ice slush which transmits the effects of the cold sensation best and can be made by crushing ice and mixing it with water and then placing it in a zip lock plastic bag.
 The ice bag should not be placed in direct contact with the skin but instead should have a layer between the skin and ice bag like a towel to prevent the skin from freezing.
 The ice should be applied for no more than 20-30 minutes to avoid skin freezing as can occur if you fall asleep with an ice pack on your limb.
 Ice functions by causing the arteries to narrow the size of their lumen which in turn decreases swelling and the pain from swelling.